 “I love the pomegranate enzymes because they work faster than a lot of AHA’s, but they’re safe even for most sensitive skin,” says McKenzie Rose.

-In clinical trials, 100% of participants reported improvements in the look of skin texture and hydration, which also makes it the perfect scrub to use before applying self-tanner.
+In clinical trials, 100% of participants reported improvements in the look of skin texture and hydration, which also makes it the perfect scrub to use

 “You can also customize the amount of exfoliation depending on how much water you use,” says Rose.
 “I recommend using it two to three times a week for the best results.”